trevorwslee/AWeatherClock/README.md

 You will need this `APP_ID` in order to setup for `AWeatherClock` -- please refer to the section [Basic Hardcoded Configurations](#basic-hardcoded-configurations----configh)

-Also, [DumbDisplay Android app](https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay) for Android phone (or Android simulator etc) is an essential part of `AWeatherClock` since most settings -- including alarm setups and slideshow photos upload -- can be done with remote UI realized on your Android phone with the help of DumbDisplay Android app
+Also, [DumbDisplay Android app](https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay) for Android phone (or Chrome OS / Android simulator etc) is an essential part of `AWeatherClock` since most settings -- including alarm setups and slideshow photos upload -- can be done with remote UI realized on your Android phone with the help of DumbDisplay Android app
 * Photos to upload can be acquired in the following ways:
   - randomly from the Internet
     * [picsum.photos](https://picsum.photos/)